Global Scholar: Step-by-step

 Globally focused independent research

-Document and reflect on your experience and your global learning at UWO: Work with your faculty adviser to plan for your ePresentation requirement.
+Document and reflect on your experience and your global learning at UWO: Work with your faculty adviser or the Global Council Chair to plan for your ePresentation requirement.
 The final product is provided to the Global Council.
-Your faculty adviser will sign a form that you have completed the requirement.